|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Flight Theory | Navigation | Communications ||

 If obtainable the use of the more expensive 45° bias cloth has the safety advantage that all rips would be stopped at a rib rather than possibly progressing along the full chord of the wing or tailplane.

 Coatings.
 The fabric coating products and methods differ from those used to paint metal-skinned aircraft because fabric coatings form part of the aerodynamic load resisting structure.
 There are three basic types: polyester-vinyl, two-part polyurethane (urethane) and aircraft dope; although some flexible acrylic enamels and lacquers might be used.
 Aircraft dopes are plasticised lacquers used to treat woven fabrics while on the airframe, to provide adherence, sealing, additional fabric tension and protection.
-Nitrate cellulose, and later, cellulose acetate butyrate were historically used for doping cotton and linen fabrics.
+Nitrate cellulose, and later, cellulose acetate butyrate were historically used for doping cotton and linen fabrics; the cellulose shrank as the nitrate or acetate solvent evaporated.
 'Non-tautening' versions of those lacquers are now used with polyester fabrics.
 Cellulose acetate butyrate dope must not be applied directly to polyester but it can be used as a build-up coat if clear nitrate cellulose dope is first worked into the polyester fabric.
 Non-tautening dopes will still shrink somewhat as they age, so an allowance must be made for this during the initial heat shrinking of the fabric, otherwise excessive tension developing later may pull ribs and similar light structures out of line.
 Dopes are highly flammable and, if ignited, freshly doped fabric will flash burn.